robowolfe/robowolfe/README.md

 Hey!
-I’m Wesley Wolfe (or robo for short).
+I’m Wesley Wolfe (I go by robo for short online).
 I'm a full-stack indie developer in the United States who loves to push the boundaries of what a Junior dev can do.

 You can reach me at wesleyjwolfe@gmail.com